Why You Still Need to Take the ABEM Recertification (ConCert™) Exam…For Now

-Last year, ABEM announced they are implementing an alternative to the traditional ConCert exam called the MyEMCert.
+In 2018, ABEM announced they would be implementing an alternative to the traditional ConCert exam called the MyEMCert.
 Does this mean that you no longer have to take the traditional ConCert exam?
 Well… don’t celebrate just yet.
 As of this writing (Feb 2019), even though ABEM announced an alternative to the ConCert, we still have to take the traditional recertification exam.
 Nonetheless, let’s look into what the road ahead has in store for us.

 What is MyEMCert?